farshidhesami/CnnClassifier/README.md

   - create a st_01.ipynb in research folder.
   - Add data_ingestion and add Github adress :
      - https://github.com/farshidhesami/Branching-tutorial/raw/master/cat-dog-data.zip
-  - Fill a params.yaml example(key:val) after that we will add a right code .
+  - Fill a params.yaml example(key:val)- This part should not be empty and after that we will add a right code .

 ## Update entity  :